 In 2018 Queens Birthday Honours, Richard was awarded the Officer of the New Zealand Order of Merit – ONZM, for Services to Governance and Community.

-Although Kay now lives in Australia, she is a Kiwi by birth, born and grew up in Kakatahi, New Zealand.
-Kay travels to NZ frequently, and regularly spends time with family in the Wanganui area.
+Although Kay now lives in Australia, she is a Kiwi by birth, she was born and grew up in Kakatahi, New Zealand.
+Kay travels to NZ frequently, and regularly spends time with family in the Wanganui area

-Kay has experience within the not for profit sector, having been a director for Hands Across the Water since 2009.
+Kay has experience within the not for profit sector, having Chairman for Hands Across the Water since 2009.
 As an accomplished leader, Kay brings to The Rising Foundation her extensive knowledge of both the business and charity sectors, as well as compassion and care for the children.

 I am eternally grateful to all our friends, family, work associates and those that have become supporters of our wonderful charity over the ensuing years for all that they contribute to the continuing success of our special Foundation.